Ramesses II: Sed festivals

+As of Year 28 of his reign, Ramesses II favored the god Amun above all other divinities, as evidenced in the texts of two separate ostraca discovered at Deir el-Medina.

-After reigning for 30 years, Ramesses joined a select group that included only a handful of Egypt's longest-lived rulers.
-By tradition, in the 30th year of his reign Ramesses celebrated a jubilee called the Sed festival.
+By tradition, in the 30th year of his reign, Ramesses celebrated a jubilee called the Sed festival.
 These were held to honour and rejuvenate the pharaoh's strength.
 Only halfway through what would be a 66-year reign, Ramesses had already eclipsed all but a few of his greatest predecessors in his achievements.
-He had brought peace, maintained Egyptian borders, and built great and numerous monuments across the empire.
+He had brought peace, maintained Egyptian borders, and built numerous monuments across the empire.
 His country was more prosperous and powerful than it had been in nearly a century.

 Sed festivals traditionally were held again every three years after the 30th year; Ramesses II, who sometimes held them after two years, eventually celebrated an unprecedented thirteen or fourteen.

 Building projects and monuments

 In the third year of his reign, Ramesses started the most ambitious building project after the pyramids, which were built almost 1,500 years earlier.
-The population was put to work changing the face of Egypt.
 Ramesses built extensively from the Delta to Nubia, "covering the land with buildings in a way no monarch before him had."

 Some of the activities undertaken were focused on remodeling or usurping existing works, improving masonry techniques, and using art as propaganda.